MicrosoftDocs/visualstudio-docs/docs/ide/step-7-add-multiplication-and-division-problems.md

 ### To continue or review

--   To go to the next tutorial step, see [Step 8: Customize the Quiz](../ide/step-8-customize-the-quiz.md).
+-   To go to the next tutorial step, see [Step 8: Customize the quiz](../ide/step-8-customize-the-quiz.md).

--   To return to the previous tutorial step, see [Step 6: Add a Subtraction Problem](../ide/step-6-add-a-subtraction-problem.md).
+-   To return to the previous tutorial step, see [Step 6: Add a subtraction problem](../ide/step-6-add-a-subtraction-problem.md).